pjcalvo/pjcalvo.github.io/_posts/2019-12-18-broken-links-with-python.md

 ```

 ### look at the report
-during th execution of the crawler the `report-file.csv` will be populated.
+during the execution of the crawler the `report-file.csv` will be populated.

 ## more
 please read more about the library on their official site, it is full of really useful information, how to deploy,